Brian-Pho/Textbook-Notes/content/posts/textbooks/how-to-build-a-brain-a-neural-architecture-for-biological-cognition/index.md

     - Procedural
     - Implicit
 - The timescales used to identify different kinds of memory seem to use more than one neural mechanism.
-- Serial working memory: the ability to store and recall items in order.
+- *Serial working memory*: the ability to store and recall items in order.
 - E.g. A phone number such as 432-234-7654.
 - Two properties of serial working memory have been observed
-    - Primacy: that items appearing earlier in the list have a greater chance of being accurately recalled.
+    - *Primacy*: that items appearing earlier in the list have a greater chance of being accurately recalled.
-    - Recency: that items recently presented have a greater chance of being accurately recalled.
+    - *Recency*: that items recently presented have a greater chance of being accurately recalled.
 - Both primacy and recency together account for a U-shaped response probability curve seen in serial working memory tasks.
 ![Figure 6.1](figure6-1.png)
 - Interestingly, the same U-shape curve is seen in free recall tasks, tasks without ordering, so it seems likely that both tasks use the same underlying mechanism for memory.
 - So serial working memory is more fundamental when considering human cognition because it can account for both serial and non-serial data.
-- Ordinal serial encoding (OSE): a model of serial working memory in SPA.
+- *Ordinal serial encoding (OSE)*: a model of serial working memory in SPA.
 ![Figure 6.2](figure6-2.png)
 - The OSE memorizes semantic pointers by binding the item vector to a position vector and adding it to the overall representation store.
 - Overall, the OSE don’t use any new idea but rather combines the concepts of SPA to create the function of memory.